Razyapoo/Thesis-Documentation/Wiki/Camera-Intrinsic-Calibration.md

       - However, the pattern should take up at least 25 percent of the space in the image.
       - Otherwise, detection will be bad, and might affect the result of the calibration.

-  You can either save the image by pressing "s" or skip (do not save) the image by pressing "c".
+  You can either save the image by pressing `s` or skip (do not save) the image by pressing `c`.

-  Once you have collected enough samples, press "n" to continue to the next step of calibration process.
+  Once you have collected enough samples, press `n` to continue to the next step of calibration process.
     - Recommended number of collected samples is around 15 different images.

   An example of the board detection is shown below: